smhurf/lewagon_challenges/05-ML/01-Fundamentals-of-Machine-Learning/02-Learning-Curves/README.md

 # Learning Curves

-🎯 This exercice consists of using the Learning Curves to diagnose:
+🎯 This exercise consists of using the Learning Curves to diagnose:

 - Bias
 - Variance